jiaxintan1010/finance-stock-trading/README.md

 # Finance #
 Finance is a virtual online stock trading platform developed using flask framework.
-Languages used: Python, HTML, CSS
+Languages used: Python, HTML, CSS, SQL
 API used: IEX Cloud API

 Features of this web app includes: